South Africa Tax Calculator (2026)

 Frequently asked questions

-South Africa uses a progressive tax system with 7 income tax brackets ranging from 18% on income up to ZAR 245,100, increasing to 45% on income above ZAR 1,878,600.
-Each bracket applies only to income within that specific range, so higher earners pay the higher rates only on their income above the threshold.
-A primary tax rebate of ZAR 17,820 is applied to reduce your overall tax liability.
+South Africa uses a progressive tax system with 7 income brackets ranging from 18% on your first ZAR 245,100 of income up to 45% on earnings above ZAR 1,878,600.
+You'll also receive a primary tax rebate of ZAR 17,820 to reduce your overall tax liability.
+The exact amount depends on your total income, but the calculator above will show your take-home pay based on your specific salary.

-Do I have to pay unemployment insurance contributions in South Africa?
+Do I need to pay unemployment insurance contributions in South Africa?

-Yes, as an employee in South Africa you must contribute 1% of your gross income to the Unemployment Insurance Fund (UIF), with a maximum annual contribution of ZAR 2,125.44 (capped at ZAR 212,544 of remuneration).
-This is a mandatory social contribution and is separate from income tax, though it does reduce your take-home pay.
+Yes, as an employee you must contribute 1% of your gross income to the Unemployment Insurance Fund (UIF), which is capped at a maximum of ZAR 2,125.44 per year.
+This contribution is separate from your income tax and is deducted from your salary.
+It provides unemployment and illness benefits if you lose your job or are unable to work.

 Compare South Africa with another country